 Laura S. Washington

-Her investigative work has been honored with dozens of local and national awards, including two Chicago Emmys, the Peter Lisagor Award, and the Studs Terkel Award for Community Journalism.
+She is the former editor and publisher of The Chicago Reporter, served as deputy press secretary to Chicago Mayor Harold Washington and received Bachelor’s and Master’s degrees from Northwestern University.
+Her work has been honored with dozens of local and national awards, including two Emmy Awards, the Peter Lisagor Award, the Studs Terkel Award for Community Journalism and the Racial Justice Award from the YWCA.

 Brant is the Knight Foundation Chair in Investigative and Enterprise Reporting at University of Illinois Urbana-Champaign and heads the online newsroom CU-CitizenAccess.org, a lab for digital innovation and data journalism at Illinois.